Robust Stance Detection: Understanding Public Perceptions in Social Media: Experiments

 \subsection{Baselines}

 We consider the following baselines. \autoref{tab:baselines} shows the difference between baselines and the proposed approach.
-Note that we have implemented the baselines for both cross-domain and cross-target tasks in the table, regardless of their specific task targets.
-This choice stems from the unique nature of the task, which presents limitations in terms of available baselines.
+Notably, we have implemented baselines for both cross-domain and cross-target tasks regardless of their specific task targets.
+This decision stems from the unique nature of the task, which presents limitations in terms of available baselines.
+We chose BERT as our base model instead of larger language models due to its demonstrated effectiveness in text classification, accessibility to task-specific pretrained models, and computational efficiency.

 \textbf{MoLE~\cite{hardalov-etal-2021-cross}:} Utilizes mixture-of-experts models where each domain expert represents each domain and produces probabilities for all the target labels.
 Then uses domain adversarial training to learn domain-invariant representations.